Entity indexer concurrency¶

 Module: zettelforge.entity_indexer

-The EntityIndexer maintains an in-memory index mapping entity values to note IDs, persisted to a JSON file on disk.
-The index is structured as:
+The EntityIndexer maintains an in-memory index mapping entity values to note IDs, persisted as a JSON file on disk.
+It is thread-safe for concurrent reads and writes.
+This page documents the locking model, atomicity guarantees, and the regression history (RFC-001 Warnings 4, 5, and 6) that drove the current implementation.

-Example structure after indexing a note about APT28 using Cobalt Strike:
+Example after indexing a note about APT28 using Cobalt Strike:

 {